Small Business HQ

 Although SharpSpring’s user experience and speed of innovation are way behind HubSpot, it justifies its price point.

-The user experience of a CRM tool is of high importance because it influences the tool adoption and end-user productivity.
-Still, cost remains the most significant factor for small to midsize scale businesses.
+The user experience of a CRM tool is of high importance because it influences end-user adoption and productivity.
+Still, cost remains the most significant factor for small- to midsize-scale businesses.

-If you fall in this category, give SharpSpring a try.
+If you fall into this category, give SharpSpring a try.

 5. Bitrix24

-The app offers many features, including fully functional CRM, marketing automation, web designing capabilities, and even project management.
+The app offers many features, including fully functional CRM, marketing automation, web design capabilities, and CRM project management.

 To give you a peek into Bitrix24’s Project management and collaboration functionality, you can create departments or projects and add employees to them.
 This works as a basis for segmenting teams for workgroups, knowledge sharing, and communication.

-In addition to the CRM and marketing automation related services, Bitrix24 offers a suite of business services that varies from human resources to communication.
+In addition to CRM and marketing automation-related services, Bitrix24 offers a suite of business services that range from human resources to communication.

 6. Pipedrive

 If you’re in the market for an easy-to-use CRM tool for your salespeople, Pipedrive is a smart choice.
-Although the platform offers several functionalities, its primary goal is to help salespeople do their jobs.
+Although the platform offers several functionalities, its primary goal is to help salespeople do their jobs more efficiently, which can lead to improved customer satisfaction and operational efficiency.

 Salespeople can email prospects directly from the Pipedrive inbox or contact record.
 They can even sync their Google or Outlook calendars to manage their meeting availability and create meeting links to share with their contacts.

-A very advanced feature that Pipedrive offers is Smart Contact Data which pulls social profiles or work emails of contacts with a single click.
+A very advanced feature that Pipedrive offers is Smart Contact Data, which pulls social profiles or work emails from contacts with a single click.
 Similar to Bitrix24, Pipedrive also facilitates a calling feature.

 FAQs